Don’t Polish New Concrete Floor Finishes

 Next, concrete polishing sets finer diamond abrasive in plastic or resin polishing disks.
 Installers set those disks in motion, gradually moving to finer and finer abrasives to bring more polish to the floor.
 The process of “lapping” continues until the concrete floor shines as desired.

-During polishing, installers apply an impregnating sealer which densifies and protects the concrete.
+During polishing, installers apply an impregnating sealer that densifies and protects the concrete.
 The impregnating sealer may negate the need for a topical coating, but contractors sometimes apply a commercial polishing compound to bring more sheen to the fore.

 From first to last, burnishing seeks to refine the rougher surface, which is typical to new concrete slabs.
-Troweling smooths the surface, grinding removes unwanted dirt and materials, and polishing seals the job.
+Troweling smooths the surface, the grinding removes unwanted dirt and materials, and polishing seals the job.

 It is vital to distinguish between a concrete surface and the chemical membranes that seal it.
 Sealers are designed to protect concrete slabs from corrosion by blocking surface pores that absorb moisture and salts.

 Moisture is part of concrete from the moment that Portland cement, water, and aggregates are mixed.
-During the drying process, this moisture migrates to the surface of the slab to evaporate away in an ongoing process until the slab is sealed or has reached the same level of relative humidity (RH) as the ambient air.
+During the concrete drying process, this moisture migrates to the surface of the slab to evaporate away in an ongoing process until the slab is sealed or has reached the same level of relative humidity (RH) as the ambient air.

 Concrete problems related to moisture ensue when installers have not allowed sufficient time for the moisture to leave the slab.
 Excess moisture creates residual problems which can jeopardize concrete flooring, no matter how it is sealed or finished.

 Why It’s So Important